kevca87/UCB_SIN_Assignment5/README.md

 ## Test different hypothesis and neural networks architectures
 (This was realized and documented on `neural_network_test.ipynb` file)<br>
-Note: To keep an organized code the definition of the Neural Network models and its variations were coded in `neural_network.py`
+Note: To keep an organized code the definition of the Neural Network models and its variations were in `neural_network.py` file.

+##